ncatlab/nlab-content/pages/2691.md

   cdgAlg = CMon(Ch_\bullet(k))
 $$

 be the category of undounded commutative dg-algebras.
-With fibrations the degreewise surjections and weak equivalences the [[quasi-isomorphism]]s this is a
+With fibrations the degreewise surjections and weak equivalences the [[quasi-isomorphisms]] this is a

 * [[model category]]